Academic libraries in Leuven: The Library of the Old University

+Seizure by the French

 In 1797, the manuscripts and most valuable works were seized by the French state and transported partly to the National Library of France in Paris and partly to the Central School of Brussels.
 The library of the Central School of Brussels had about 80,000 volumes, which eventually passed into the possession of the City of Brussels and then the Royal Library of Belgium.
 Similarly, the rich archives of the Old University are now held by the National Archives of Belgium.

 It is also very likely that during the troubles of the wars of the French Revolution many books and valuable documents were removed from the collection.
 Several libraries across Europe now have books and manuscripts that certainly came from Leuven University Library, such as the founding charter of 1425 which was located in 1909 at the seminary of 's-Hertogenbosch, or the courses of the law professor Henricus de Piro which were located in the late 20th century in the National Széchényi Library in Budapest.